Lisbon November 17, 2017

 And then it is time.
 Domingos Mira, Joana Almeida and João Vinhas place themselves in the only free space that is large enough for the three of them to perform in – a couple of square meters right in front of, and very close to, the entrance door.
 Domingos makes sure that no one is about to enter before they start.

-Domingos and João starts with a beautiful traditional guitar introduction, and then it is Joana.
+Domingos and João start with a beautiful traditional guitar introduction, and then it is Joana.
 And from one second to another there is an astonishing transformation of her character.
 She closes her eyes, straightens her body and concentrates – and then she sings fado strong and beautifully.
 She now radiates maturity and confidence.

 During the night Joana performs four times.
 There is no other fadista, which to us is unusual.
 But our impression of Joana does not change, and we have no wish for another fadista to perform.
 Joana’s singing is of high quality through all performances and songs.